gosub-com/Zurfur/README.md

 Zurfur is similar to C#, but borrows syntax and design concepts from Golang, JavaScript, Zig, and others.
 Here are some differences between Zurfur and C#:

-* Strings are UTF8 byte arrays initialized
+* Strings are UTF8 byte arrays, always initialized
 * Reference types are initialized without `new` keyword and are non-nullable by default
 * Type declaration syntax and operator precedence is from Golang
 * Interfaces can be created from object with matching signature (structural typing from Golang)